Obi-Dan66/markdown-cv/index.md

 I am a highly motivated individual with a strong passion for technology and a commitment to continuous learning and growth.
-I am confident in my abilities to bring value to your organization with my skills in SQL (Junior), Python (Junior), GIT, and Microsoft Office.
+I am confident in my abilities to bring value to your organization with my skills.
+Ideally I aim for frontend development position in React followed by HTML and CSS, however I am also positive about SQL and Python.
 I am eager to apply my knowledge to tackle complex problems and contribute to the success of your company.